itkrivoshei/OdinMonoWebApps/README.md

 5. Push to the branch (`git push origin feature/AmazingFeature`).
 6. Open a pull request.

+Before contributing, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed instructions on how to contribute to this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.